clojure-emacs/cider/doc/debugging.md

 ## Internal Details

+!!!
+Note

-*This section explains a bit of the inner workings of the debugger.
-It is intended mostly to help those who are interested in contributing, and doesn't teach anything about the debugger's usage.*
+    This section explains a bit of the inner workings of the debugger.
+It is intended mostly to help those who are interested in contributing, and doesn't teach anything about the debugger's usage.

 The CIDER debugger works in several steps: